 (Update: 17 February 2017): Samsung is supposedly seeking batteries for the Galaxy S8 from Sony's battery-making division, with a release date tipped for late March.
 Read on to find out more.

 It'll come as no surprise to those familiar with smartphone release cycles, but CES 2017 has been and gone with no Galaxy S8 sightings.
 Samsung released TVs, fridges, speakers, Chromebooks, updated versions of the Galaxy A3 (2017) and Galaxy A5 (2017), and half-hearted apologies for the exploding Note 7 fiasco but, alas, no shiny new flagship.

 Unfortunately, it turns out that we won't be seeing Samsung's new phone at the next big tradeshow – MWC 2017 – either.
 In a surprise announcement, Samsung confirmed that the Galaxy S8 would skip the show, with analysts expecting an April debut instead.

 The good news is that Samsung has already applied for the Galaxy S8 trademark, which may mean a launch is imminent.
 Early in January, Samsung filed for ownership of the branding, citing smartphones, tablets, cables, and phone cases as the sorts of items it could be applied too.
 Despite the fiery Note 7 PR debacle, it seems Galaxy isn't going away any time soon.

-Better still, we’re already hearing talk of Galaxy S8 specs, with rumoured features including a Qualcomm Snapdragon 830 chip, a 4K display, an ‘Edge’-style screen, and an improved camera.
+Better still, we’re already hearing talk of Galaxy S8 specs, with rumoured features including a Qualcomm Snapdragon 835 chip, a QHD display, and a very high screen-to-body ratio.

 Read on to find out more – here’s a detailed round-up of what to expect from the Galaxy S8.